jamesm-vt/cs109a_adni/docs/markdown_notebooks/neuropsych_scores_EDA.md

 {: toc}

 The purpose of this notebook is to explore and clean select data from the neuropsychological examinations available in ADNI.
+These data files include a variety of psychological tests meant to assess patient emotional and cognitive state.
+As we will see below, these tests are designed to produce a single summary score of:

+- Depression
+- Awareness
+- Vascular Dementia (such as stroke)

+Let's start by importing our python dependencies.

 **Import libraries**